-The lack of a social-environmental responsibility is when a corporation, company, or brand cares about society and the environment.
+The lack of social-environmental responsibility is when a corporation, company, or brand cares about society and the environment.
 Companies, corporations, and brands that do not have this policy in place and later have social or environmental issues could also be criminally responsible for their actions or lack of activities.

 What Is Corporate Social Environmental Responsibility Policy?